abogoyavlensky/slim/README.md

 - `deploy` - Builds and deploys the jar to Clojars (requires `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment variables)
   - `:snapshot` (optional) - If `true`, the jar will be deployed as a snapshot version
   - builds the jar file automatically before deploying it

-Additional commands for convenience to mange git tags:
 - `create-tag` - Creates a git tag for the library version
-- `push-tag` - Pushes the git tag for the library version to remote repository
+  - `:push` - If `true` automatically pushes the newly created git tag to remote repository.
+Default is `false`

 #### Custom configuration